APOL1 Genotyping Program

 Is of African ancestry

-Has a diagnosis of non-diabetic chronic kidney disease
+Has a diagnosis of chronic kidney disease

-Has no history of kidney transplant
+Has no history of diabetes

-Has no history of dialysis
+Has no history of dialysis or kidney transplant

 Video shown with permission from American Kidney Fund